domschl/RaspberryNtpServer/README.md

 This is compensated by the PPS signal that is directly connected to Raspberry PI's GPIO 4 (you can use other GPIO pins, simply adapt this correpondingly below).

-We need to enable a special kernel driver and overlay in order to receive this once-per-second GPS synchronised pulse is precisely as possible.
+We need to enable a special kernel driver and overlay in order to receive this once-per-second GPS synchronised pulse as precisely as possible.

 1. Edit `/boot/cmdline.txt` and add ` bcm2708.pps_gpio_pin=4` at the end of the line.
 2. Edit `/boot/config.txt` and add a line `dtoverlay=pps-gpio,gpiopin=4`.
 (Depending on your distri, either 1. or 2. is necessary, but it doesn't seem to hurt to do both).